Scalar resonances in the hadronic light-by-light contribution to the muon $(g-2)$: Scalar transition form factors and correlator

 The limit of highly virtual photons can be computed by noting that for large $Q$, $v(z,Q)\sim Qz K_1(Qz)$.
 It is customary to define the variables $Q^2=\tfrac{1}{2}(Q_1^2+Q_2^2)$ and $w=(Q_1^2-Q_2^2)(Q_1^2+Q_2^2)^{-1}$, such that $Q_{1,2}=Q\sqrt{1\pm w}$.
 The model then predicts

 with

 These expressions are regular in the symmetric limit, $w=0$, and normalized such that $f_1(0)=f_2(0)=1$.

 We note that the asymptotic behaviour of the scalar transition form factor predicted by the model, $\Gamma_{\mu\nu}^{(n,a)}(q_1,q_2)\sim Q^{-6}\Gamma_{\mu\nu}^{(\infty)}$, with $\Gamma_{\mu\nu}^{(\infty)}$ a tensorial structure quadratic in the hard momenta, does not match the one expected from short-distance QCD, where asymptotically one finds $\Gamma_{\mu\nu}^{(n,a)}(q_1,q_2)\sim Q^{-4}\Gamma_{\mu\nu}^{(\infty)}$~\cite{Knecht:2018sci}.
 If the comparison is made at the form factor level, where short-distance QCD predicts the asymptotic scalings $F_1(Q^2,Q^2)\sim Q^{-2}$ and $F_2(Q^2,Q^2)\sim Q^{-4}$~\cite{Knecht:2018sci,Hoferichter:2020lap}, the discrepancy is even more pronounced.
 However, the corresponding impact on the HLbL should be rather modest.
 In the next section we will provide some arguments in this direction.
-More important is the fact that eqs.~(\ref{asymptoticsF1F2}) predict the same sign for both form factors at large Euclidean momenta.
-This is mostly a consequence of five-dimensional Lorentz invariance and the AdS metric of the model, which is not in agreement with short-distance QCD.
-Both these limitations of the model could in principle be amended with a more sophisticated action, something that we will not pursue in this paper.
+More important is the fact that Eqs.~(\ref{asymptoticsF1F2}) predict the same sign for both form factors at large Euclidean momenta.
+Both these limitations could in principle be amended with a more sophisticated action, e.g., the asymptotic sign between the form factors can be fixed with the addition of higher-derivative operators in the bulk such as ${\rm tr}\!\left[XX^\dagger \nabla^AF_{(L)AN}\nabla_BF_{(L)}^{BN}\right]$, while the high-energy behaviour can be improved with boundary operators.
+In this paper, we will not pursue these extensions and we will stick to the minimal action.

-A similar large-$Q^2$ falloff is found in the model when one of the photons is on-shell and one highly off-shell.
-In this case
+A similar large-$Q^2$ falloff is found in the model when one of the photons is on shell and one highly off shell.
+In this case,

 We will now turn our attention to the $\langle SVV\rangle$ correlator, defined as

 In the model, the scalar invariants take the form

 We will first consider the limit when all momenta are much larger than the confinement scale.
 To leading order, one can consider $q_1=q_2=\tfrac{1}{2}q_3\equiv q$.
 The expressions above then yield